vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 Use the same calculation as above with the following re-defined:

 - For the orders part of the margin: use `market_observable` =  volume weighted average price of the party's long / short orders.

-Note that because the order book is empty during auctions we will always end up with the slippage value implied by the the slippage cap.

 ## Scaling other margin levels